yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 In Rob's script, `to = "markdown"` is not a great choice (e.g., it results in a lot of unnecessary escaping), and `gfm` is a much more natural choice for Github.
-The option `--wrap=none` is also critical, because Pandoc will wrap long lines by default.
+The option `--wrap=none` is also critical, because Pandoc will hard-wrap long lines by default.
 Unfortunately, Github treats line breaks in Markdown as hard breaks (i.e., `<br/>`).
+Without the `--wrap=none` option, you may see a lot of unexpected line breaks in the comments.

 ## The `for` loop